Battle of Long Island: Retreat to Manhattan

-Washington and the army were surrounded on Brooklyn Heights with the East River to their backs.
+Washington and the Continental Army were surrounded on Brooklyn Heights with the East River to their backs.
 As the day went on, the British began to dig trenches, slowly coming closer to the American defenses.
 By doing this, the British would not have to cross over open ground to assault the American defenses as they did in Boston the year before.
-Despite this perilous situation, Washington ordered 1,200 more men from Manhattan to Brooklyn on August 28.
-The men that came over were two Pennsylvania regiments and Colonel John Glover's regiment from Marblehead, Massachusetts.
-In command of the Pennsylvanian troops was Thomas Mifflin who, after arriving, volunteered to inspect the outer defenses and report back to Washington.
+Despite this perilous situation, Washington ordered 1,200 more men from Manhattan to Brooklyn on August 28, and two Pennsylvania regiments and Colonel John Glover's regiment from Marblehead, Massachusetts responded to Washington, sending troops.
+Thomas Mifflin, who commanded the Pennsylvania troops after arriving, volunteered to inspect the outer defenses and report back to Washington.
 In these outer defenses, small skirmishes were still taking place.
-On the afternoon of August 28, it began to rain and Washington had his cannons bombard the British well into the night.
+On the afternoon of August 28, rain began to fall, and Washington had his cannons bombard the British well into the night.

-As the rain continued, George Washington sent a letter instructing General William Heath, who was at Kings Bridge over the Harlem River between Manhattan and what is now the Bronx, to send every flat-bottomed boat and sloop without delay, in case battalions of infantry from New Jersey came to reinforce their position.
+As the rain continued, Washington sent a letter instructing General William Heath, who was at Kings Bridge over the Harlem River between Manhattan and what is now The Bronx, to send every flat-bottomed boat and sloop without delay, in case battalions of infantry from New Jersey came to reinforce their position.
 At 16:00, on August 29, Washington held a meeting with his generals.
 Mifflin advised Washington to retreat to Manhattan while Mifflin and his Pennsylvania regiments made up the rear guard, holding the line until the rest of the army had withdrawn.
-The generals agreed unanimously with Mifflin that retreat was the best option and Washington had orders go out by the evening.
+The generals agreed unanimously with Mifflin that retreat was the best option, and Washington had orders go out by the evening.

 The troops were told that they were to gather up all their ammunition and baggage and prepare for a night attack.
 By 21:00, the sick and wounded began to move to the Brooklyn Ferry in preparation for evacuation.
 At 23:00, Glover and his Massachusetts men, who were sailors and fishermen, began to evacuate the troops.